Twitter / Facebook / LinkedIn /Instagram

 The zine is a way to give visibility to children of color in the black Autistic community.
 The photozine helped to contribute to the rare framework centering autism acceptance in families of color, amplify conversations with the Disability community, igniting the continued need to develop anti-racist, and anti-ableist media.

-Since its release, the zine has received national and international recognition, including features in AfroPunk, Today at Apple, and is permanently archived in Libraries at the The Metropolitan Museum of Art and the National Museum of Women in the Arts.
+Since its release, the zine has received national and international recognition and is permanently archived in Libraries at the The Metropolitan Museum of Art and the National Museum of Women in the Arts.

-Jen has consulted and collaborated with a number of brand initiatives and art spaces across print and digital, in addition to facilitating events centering disability design advocacy.
-These collaborations include Nike, Converse, Twitter, Amazon, and Google Stories.
+Jen has presented, consulted and collaborated with a number of brand initiatives, art spaces, and universities across print and digital, in addition to facilitating events centering disability art and design advocacy.
+These presentations and collaborations include Nike, Converse, Twitter, Amazon, Today at Apple, Google Stories, Harvard College, Stanford University, Howard University, and Tisch School of the Arts/ NYU Center for Disability Studies.

 Jen is currently available for speaking engagements and leading workshops that incorporate the following topics: